schazers/castle-tutorial/README.md

 # castle-tutorial
-This code contains a beginning tutorial for Castle: www.playcastle.io
+This code contains an introductory tutorial for Castle, a way to make, share, and play games: www.playcastle.io

 Instructions are here: www.playcastle.io/get-started